19bufordcarl/CarlRPG/Myth & Shadow/Magic/Crafting/Basic Alchemy.md

 # Basic Alchemy

-Unlike the more complex [Crafting Magic Items](Crafting%20Magic%20Items.md) which can create powerful potions of any spell that never expire, basic alchemy allows a skilled PC to create certain magical effects.
+Unlike the more complex [Crafting Magic Items](Crafting%20Magic%20Items.md) which can create powerful potions of any spell that never expire, basic alchemy allows a skilled PC to create potions that last for a day.

 ## Brewing Potions